Foundation Document: Potomac Heritage National Scenic Trail (October 2014)

 A series of meetings and discussions in 2004 led to completion of an "interpretive concept plan," which established a foundation for interpretation, described opportunities and provided some direction for Trail stakeholders.
 Click here to download the document.

-In addition, the Trail Office provides Trail segment managers with a copy of Identity Guidelines for Trail Partners (2006) as a tool to indicate the thematic and physical connections between and among Trail segments and related resources.
+In addition, the Trail Office provides Trail segment managers with a set of Identity Guidelines for Trail Partners (2006) and related media as tools to develop and maintain thematic and physical connections between and among Trail segments and related resources.
+To download a copy of the Guidelines only, click here (PDF, 19.3 MB).

 More about planning, management and administration